samlawski/codecookies/express-tutorial/v1/0-0-1-deployment-to-heroku.md

 This will commit everything as it currently is using `git`.
 If you're not familiar with git, it's quite important that you learn about it now as it's relevant for the deployment from now on.

 ## Create a new application on Heroku

->🚨 **Attention: Outdated Content!**
->On August 25th, Heroku has announced to discontinue their free plan.
-Therefore, many statements made in this lesson aren't true anymore.
-I am currently looking into alternatives and will update this tutorial once I have come up with a suitable alternative lesson.

 To create a new application on Heroku, make sure you are within your project's folder in the command line.
 Then, run: